 Understand Your Audience

-This should come as a no-brainer, but it’s absolutely essential to understand exactly who your learners are.
+This should come as a no-brainer, but it’s absolutely essential to understand precisely who your learners are.
 For example, imagine that you develop eLearning courses for students (in the form of online homework help).
-You should be analyzing your audience’s preferred learning methods, questioning what they want to get out of your eLearning courses/material, etc. Do they understand technology?
+It would be best if you analyzing your audience’s preferred learning methods, questioning what they want to get out of your eLearning courses/material, etc. Do they understand technology?
 Are videos preferable to slideshows?
-These are the kinds of questions you should be asking yourself when developing eLearning material.
+These are the questions you should ask yourself when developing eLearning material.

 Make it Interactive